 * Keep in mind a complete NYSIIS training takes between 2 ½ to 3 hours.

 4. Training Schedule and Registration

-Registration is required only for webinar trainings.
-Users should obtain an HCS accounts prior to training, which may take up to 2 weeks.
+Registration is required for recorded webinar trainings.
+Users should obtain an HCS account prior to training, which may take up to 2 weeks.
 You may register for training while your HCS account request is pending.
 Please indicate "Pending" in the HCS ID field on the registration form.

-Webinar Registration – Registration for live and recorded webinars is available online at http://nysdoh.webex.com.
+Webinar Registration – Registration for recorded webinars is available online at http://nysdoh.webex.com.
 Open "Training Center".

 5. Pre and Post Training Checklist